 We’re made it to the end of the long, hot summer vacation and it’s BACK TO SCHOOL.
 Here are some suggestions as a mom and (former) classroom teacher.
-Since kids generally have to choose between socializing and eating they will … Continue reading The Olim Files #25: Best Snacks for School
+Since kids generally have to choose between socializing and eating they will … Continue reading The Aliyah Files #25: Best Snacks to Send to School

 Moving is often both a STRESSFUL and EMOTIONAL experience.
 My family has moved four times in the past nine years so I know all too well.
 Prior to a move and the brain has a zillion ‘tabs open’ so it’s … Continue reading Moving Checklist: The ‘OPEN FIRST’ Box